and-digital/and-workshop-corejs/README.md

 ## Feedback / Updates To Make (Backlog)

 - [ ] Ensure appropriate information about object / array equality vs string, booleans etc.
+- [ ] Update closures example with Express implementation
+- [ ] Add exercises for each section (with explanation as tests)
+- [ ] Embed practices of test driven development into the content